I’m Going To Talk To You Today About Six Things.

 You won’t believe the number of photos I’ve seen online, even from management companies where the photos are either blurry or dark or crooked.

-If you have good photos, that’s the tenants first look at the inside of the house.
+If you have good photos, that’s the residents first look at the inside of the house.

 So if the photos look good, your house is going to be really presentable and really attractive for people to wanna see it in person.